IMU-MachineLearningSXD/Fine-grained-Automatic-Augmentation/README.md

     python run_CRNN_optuna.py --cfg lib/config/OWN_config.yaml

 ### Skip the training process
-    If you want to skip the training process and go straight to our core augmentation method, check out the following repositories: https://github.com/IMU-MachineLearningSXD/script-level_aug_ICFHR2022
+    If you want to skip the training process and go straight to our core augmentation method, please check out the code for our previous foundation work: https://github.com/IMU-MachineLearningSXD/script-level_aug_ICFHR2022
     We have provided some examples of handwritten words that can be used directly for generation